The Show Must Go On, Probably?

-"The Show Must Go On, Probably?" is the first episode of the second season of the American dark comedy crime television series Barry.
+"The Show Must Go On, Probably?" is the first episode of the second season of the American black comedy crime drama television series Barry.
 It is the 9th overall episode of the series and was written by series creators Alec Berg and Bill Hader, and directed by Hiro Murai.
-It was first broadcast on HBO in the United States on March 31, 2019.
+Abandoning the "Chapter" title naming scheme of the first season, it was first broadcast on HBO in the United States on March 31, 2019.

 The series follows Barry Berkman, a hitman from Cleveland who travels to Los Angeles to kill someone but finds himself joining an acting class taught by Gene Cousineau, where he meets aspiring actress Sally Reed and begins to question his path in life as he deals with his criminal associates such as Monroe Fuches and NoHo Hank.
 In the episode, Barry wants to move on with his life after the events at the lake house.
 However, Gene is grief-stricken after Moss' "disappearance" and considers ending the class.
 Meanwhile, NoHo Hank sees his life threatened when Cristobal collaborates with their rival and is also threatened by his family back in Chechnya.

 According to Nielsen Media Research, the episode was seen by an estimated 0.532 million household viewers and gained a 0.2 ratings share among adults aged 18–49.
 The episode received critical acclaim, with critics praising the series' new direction following the first season, performances and darker tone.

 Plot

-In Cleveland, a hitman (Shaughn Buchholz) enters an apartment, killing the two men inside before attempting to open a safe.
-When his code doesn't work, he tries to shoot the safe in frustration, only for the bullet to recoil and hit him in the leg.
-The hitman returns to the motel where his employer, Fuches (Stephen Root), is waiting with their client, who only wanted the contents of the safe and is aghast to learn of the killings.
-The police arrive and kill the hitman, while the client panics and jumps out a window to his own death.
-Fuches surrenders.

-Back in Los Angeles, Barry (Bill Hader) prepares for a rehearsal of The Front Page, but the class is apathetic, as Gene (Henry Winkler) is absent, grief-stricken after Moss' "disappearance."
-Barry decides to direct the play himself, unwilling to let the next day's performance be cancelled.
-Meanwhile, Hank (Anthony Carrigan) has been enjoying his collaboration with Cristobal Sifuentes (Michael Irby) and the Bolivians.
-However, he's upset when Cristobal forms an alliance with Esther (Patricia Fa'asua), the leader of the rival Burmese mafia.